 MOMAT: the National Museum of Modern Art, Tokyo, Japan

-The impacts of the Modern Art movement were felt far beyond Europe and North America, with the first school of western art arriving in Japan in 1876.
+The impacts of the modern art movement were felt far beyond Europe and North America, with the first school of western art arriving in Japan in 1876.
 Japanese artists embraced modernism, but there was a long period of adjustment and balancing of embracing these western ideas, without losing Japan’s own unique voice and vision.
 MOMAT’s art collection focuses on this 20th century period where Japanese artists experimented with western styles, and Nihonga work based on more traditional Japanese painting.
 The collection includes art prints, photographs, and video as well as paintings and sculptures, providing a chronological journey through Japan’s 20th century in modern art.

 Serpentine Art Galleries, London, UK

-Unusually, the Serpentine has no permanent collection, instead choosing to stage constantly changing exhibitions and events with a focus on both modernism and the contemporary.
-Half of the gallery is a converted tea pavilion in Hyde Park, with a second space in a converted gunpowder store a few minutes walk away across a bridge over the Serpentine River, and between them they have hosted exhibitions and installations by Man Ray, Basquiat, Warhol, Kapoor, Moore, Koons, Hirst, Abramovic, Parreno and Jake and Dinos Chapman.
+Unusually, the Serpentine has no permanent collection, instead choosing to stage constantly changing exhibitions and events with a focus on both modernism and contemporary art.
+Half of the gallery is a converted tea pavilion in Hyde Park, with a second space in a converted gunpowder store a few minutes walk away across a bridge over the Serpentine River.
+Between them they have hosted exhibitions and installations by Man Ray, Basquiat, Warhol, Kapoor, Moore, Koons, Hirst, Abramovic, Parreno and Jake and Dinos Chapman.
 Every summer, the gallery invites an architect who has never created a building in England to design a temporary summer pavillion, which has seen an incredible diversity of work from contemporary artists, designers, and architects resulting.
 Some of the featured artists have included Ai Weiwei, Bjarke Ingels, Peter Zumthor, Olafur Eliasson, Toyo Ito, and Zaha Hadid to name just a few.